a row of glass trophies

 • A curriculum vitae that includes current appointment at UConn, educational and employment history, and the following information for the preceding five years: courses taught; graduate students supervised (with post-degree placement, if available); peer-reviewed publications; sources and amount of extramural funding; service to the department, college, university, and community; and awards or distinctions earned.
 Curriculum vitae must be limited to five pages or fewer.

-• OIR teaching evaluations for all courses taught only in the preceding four semesters.
+• BPIR teaching evaluations in a tabular form for all courses taught only in the preceding four semesters (please do not include the entire teaching evaluation).
 The nominee is encouraged to refer to these evaluations in their application statement to provide additional context.
 Student comments should not be included.

 • A learning module portfolio for one class/laboratory including class goal, learning objectives, class activities, examination questions and assignments linked to one class to illustrate how the nominee meets the selection criteria of the award and are referenced in the non-technical statement (see above) is optional, but encouraged.
 Nominees are encouraged to submit succinct supporting exemplars or to provide a one-page document with brief descriptions and hyperlinks to the supporting exemplars (a link to a nominees website is not sufficient).